Konamiman/Nextor/docs/Nextor 3.0 Getting Started Guide.md

 Note: in this guide the following Nextor tools will be used: MAPDRV.COM, LOCK.COM, RALLOC.COM, DRIVERS.COM and DRVROP.COM.
 The other tools are simple enough for not needing a step-by-step usage explanation; remember however that all the Nextor tools are explained in the _[Nextor 3.0 User Manual](Nextor%203.0%20User%20Manual.md)_ and that you can get help for any of the tools by invoking them without parameters or by issuing a TYPE command directly on the command file (for example `TYPE FASTOUT.COM`).

-Note also that Nextor 3 features full support for floppy disk drives handled by Nextor drivers, including ghost drives and disk formatting from BASIC.
-The scenario used in this guide doesn't involve any Nextor floppy disk driver (the floppy disk drive is handled by its own MSX-DOS driver), so these features are not covered here; see _[2.5.
-Support for floppy disks](Nextor%203.0%20User%20Manual.md#25-support-for-floppy-disks)_ in the Nextor 3.0 User Manual, and try for example [the MSX Turbo-R FDD driver](https://github.com/Konamiman/TurboR-FDD-Nextor-driver) if you own (or emulate) an MSX Turbo-R.

 ## 2. Setting up blueMSX

 This section explains the steps needed to set up blueMSX in order to follow this guide.
 The blueMSX emulator can be downloaded at http://www.bluemsx.com.

 a.
 Download the following files:

 * The Nextor kernel with the Sunrise IDE driver, from [the latest release of the Sunrise IDE driver repository in GitHub](https://github.com/Konamiman/SunriseIDE-Nextor-driver/releases/latest).
-Starting with Nextor 3.0, the kernel files with drivers are distributed by the developer of each driver (in the case of the Sunrise IDE driver, from the releases section of its GitHub repository); see _[Nextor 3.0 Known Drivers](Nextor%203.0%20Known%20Drivers.md)_ for the complete list.
 Please choose the file with _.SunriseIDE.blueMSX.ROM_ extension (the _.SunriseIDE.ROM_ version works but only recognizes the slave IDE device in blueMSX), if you are using another emulator or a physical Sunrise IDE (or compatible) controller hardware you can use the file with _.SunriseIDE.ROM_ extension instead.

 * The Nextor tools disk image (_tools.dsk.zip_), from [the latest release of Nextor in GitHub](https://github.com/Konamiman/Nextor/releases/latest).